lupyuen/pinephone-nuttx/README.md

 // SMS Message in PDU Format, terminate with Ctrl-Z.
 // yourphonenumberpdu looks like 2143658709, which represents +1234567890
 // Country Code is mandatory.
+Remember to insert "F" for odd number of nibbles.
 Command:
 0011000A91yourphonenumberpdu0008011C00480065006C006C006F002C005100750065006300740065006C0021<Ctrl-Z>